letscreat8/delta-demo/README.md

 # delta-demo
-This is for github learning toturial
+This is for github learning toturial from basic or begineer